syxanash/rubomote/README.md

 * macOS Sierra

 Unfortunately this app currently works only on Macs due to **itunes-client** library which uses AppleScript scripts to control iTunes.

-## TODO

-* fix CSRF for websocket authentication
-* add shake events for playing next track
-* add emoji for volume bar or title 🔈